payjoin/multiparty-protocol-docs/02_coalition_formation.md

 occurred.

-For a more robust mechanism, coalition formation outputs a set of online keys for a quorum, and among other things these are intended to be used to implement byzantine fault tolerant state machine replication for transaction construction.
-The initial state, based on the quorum proposal, can be proven valid with respect to each UTXO's adjustment sum commitments, which enforces that the agreed to imputation is in effect.
+For a more robust mechanism, coalition formation outputs a set of online keys for a coalition, and among other things these are intended to be used to implement byzantine fault tolerant state machine replication for transaction construction.
+The initial state, based on the coalition proposal, can be proven valid with respect to each UTXO's adjustment sum commitments, which enforces that the agreed to imputation is in effect.